MissedMemo/tv-listings/README.md

 ###1) Initial Research:

 ####quick impressions of existing online listing features sets and UIX
-- [KQED](http://www.kqed.org/tv/schedules/daily/): Aesthetically bland; a fairly "busy" UI consisting of many tiny onscreen elements, with some nav elements awkwardly embedded in sidebar sections rather than integrated into the UI.
-Hiding details improves the view -- better as the default?
-Program codes exposed with no apparent purpose.
+- [KQED](http://www.kqed.org/tv/schedules/daily/): Aesthetically bland; a somewhat "busy" UI with many onscreen elements, and some nav features appended as sidebar elements rather than integrated into the UI.
+Looks better when you select 'Hide Details' -- a better default?
+Program codes exposed -- what use?
 - [TV Guide](http://www.tvguide.com/listings/): Still fairly bland.
 Supports the ability to define a personal watch list
 - [Titan TV](http://titantv.com/): Painful color scheme
 - [zap2it](http://tvschedule.zap2it.com/tvlistings/ZCGrid.do): Bland.
 Excess white space and tiny font gives a (false) impression of limited listings